BigDataGrapes-EU/deliverable-D4.4/README.md

 To use the python scripts, python3 is required along with numpy and matplotlib.

+# Efficient Network Management in Distributed Learning

+The source code of the technique presented in Chapter 5 of the second revision of D4.4 (due M33) is currently under review.
+It is available upon request.
+Please, write us an email: {r.perego@isti.cnr.it, f.nardini@isti.cnr.it}.

 ## References
 1. Lo et al. 2014.
 Towards energy proportionality for large-scale latency-critical workloads.
 ISCA'14.
 2. Catena and Tonellotto.
 2017.
 Energy-Efficient Query Processing in Web Search Engines.
 TKDE.